stone315/ZipSim/README.md

 ### Decision ( Determine the timing to deploy package)

 The timing of dropping packages should hold this equation.
+The package should land between d + r and d - r.
+If the package requires ts time to travel to d, then the velocity should be d/ts.

 ![equation](https://github.com/stone315/ZipSim/blob/main/CodeCogsEqn.svg)